sifive/meta-sifive/README.md

 ### Supported GPUs

-Currently on CAICOS family of GPUs from AMD are supported.
+CAICOS family of GPUs from AMD were supported from the beginning and thus are the most tested.
 In particular **Radeon HD 6450** is the most widely used and is highly recommended today.
 Other GPUs from the same family might also work.
 That could be: HD64xxM, HD7450, HD8450, R5 230, R5 235, R5 235X

+This was extend to support newer AMD GPUs, but only POLARIS12 based RX 550 was tested so far.

 ### Online Resizing of rootfs (Root File Partition)